peterrenshaw/wsd/README.md

         how to show data values

 2018DEC01
+* tools.py hack. recode inline to functions so I can re-use and make the tool do things I expect

+   save to json
+   save to json and pretty print
+   save as text, supply an extension redirect to console as json or text

 * <generate.lst2int> (extract list data, convert to integer) and has problem if less than what is expected so a fix to lst2int means the problem of extracting from reduced string is handled and warning issued